Two Models for Surface Segmentation using the Total Variation of the Normal Vector: Introduction

-Let us briefly discuss alternative approaches to surface segmentation.
-The authors in \cite{HwanKimDongYunUkLee:2006:1,WangYu:2011:1} use an approach that iteratively merges triangles into larger regions, which is also based on the outer normal vector field.
-Furthermore, \cite{SunHarikBaek:2018:1,GauthierPuechBeniereSubsol:2017:1,YamauchiGumholdZayerSeidel:2005:1} compute an assignment based on the discrete curvature of the mesh, which is closely related to the normal vector~$\bn$.
-In an alternative variational approach, \cite{CohenSteinerAlliezDesbrun:2004:1,YanWangLiuYang:2012:1} minimize the distance of the original mesh to a mesh associated with the segmentation.
-The authors in \cite{NabiDouik:2016:1,ZhangZhengWuCai:2012:1} propose to minimize the Mumford-Shah functional \cite{MumfordShah:1989:1}, which is well-known from imaging.

-Finally, there is also a stream of literature in geometric and topological data science, in which neural networks are trained to perform the task of surface segmentation or related inverse shape problems; see, \eg, \cite{HanockaHertzFishGiryesFleishmanCohenOr:2019:1,CharlesSuKaichunGuibas:2017:1}.
+We briefly discuss alternative approaches to surface segmentation different from A-TV and L-TV.
+In \cite{WuZhangDuanTai:2012:1}, the authors consider a variational model similar to A-TV but with the squared distance as similarity measure $\labelindex{\similarity}(\bn) \coloneqq \metric{\bn}{\gl}^2$.
+In \cite{LellmannSchnoerr:2011:1}, the authors use so-called interaction potentials to achieve a similar effect as the label space total-variation (L-TV) regularizer studied below.
+The interaction potentials allow for different penalization of label-jumps.
+The method proposed in \cite{HwanKimDongYunUkLee:2006:1,WangYu:2011:1} iteratively merges triangles into larger regions, also using the outer normal vector field as a feature.
+Furthermore, \cite{SunHarikBaek:2018:1,GauthierPuechBeniereSubsol:2017:1,YamauchiGumholdZayerSeidel:2005:1} compute an assignment based on discrete notions of mesh curvature, derived from the normal vector~$\bn$.
+In an alternative variational approach, \cite{CohenSteinerAlliezDesbrun:2004:1,YanWangLiuYang:2012:1} achieve segmentation by minimizing the distance of the given mesh to an idealized mesh associated with the segmentation.
+The authors in \cite{NabiDouik:2016:1,ZhangZhengWuCai:2012:1,ZhangWuDengLiuYang:2017:1} propose a segmentation approach based on minimizing the Mumford-Shah functional \cite{MumfordShah:1989:1}, which is well-known from imaging applications.
+Finally, there is a stream of literature in geometric and topological data science, in which neural networks are trained to perform the task of surface segmentation or related inverse shape problems; see, \eg, \cite{HanockaHertzFishGiryesFleishmanCohenOr:2019:1,CharlesSuKaichunGuibas:2017:1}.